tipi-build/docs/03-compile-options.md

 _Tipi_ relies on the CMake project, which allows you to tweak the compilation flags even though _tipi_ typically sets sane defaults for you.

-You may add your own toolchain files in `<tipi-home>/environments/<distro>` which is the preferred option.
+You may add your own tool-chain files in `<tipi-home>/environments/<distro>` which is the preferred option.

-If you specify compile options, they will be applied to all projects in the build tree in the context of the toolchain specific sysroot.
+If you specify compile options, they will be applied to all projects in the build tree in the context of the tool-chain and target specific build directory aka `sysroot`.

 ## `opts` files